Mustorpha/alx-low_level_programming/0x03-debugging/README.md

 # DEBUGGING
-Debugging in C language using the "printf" function
+Debugging in C Programming language using the "printf" function